 Alternatively, you can use the Wix ADI (Artificial Design Intelligence) for a more straightforward website building experience.
 Simply answer a few quick questions and Wix will select a custom template for your needs.
 Populate it with your own content and get online in just hours if you want to.

 Unfortunately, Wix is a little expensive.
-There is a free forever plan, but it’s limited to just 500MB of bandwidth and 500MB of storage.
-The cheapest Combo plan comes with a free domain for the first year, 3GB of storage, and 2GB of bandwidth.
+The cheapest Connect Domain plan is limited to just 1GB of bandwidth and 500MB of storage.
+The Combo plan ($14) comes with a free domain for the first year, 3GB of storage, and 2GB of bandwidth.

-Upgrade to an Unlimited ($18 per month), Pro ($23 per month), or VIP ($39 per month) subscription for more server resources and additional tools and resources.
-Or, go for one of the three Business and e-commerce plans (from $23 to $49 per month) for access to even more business and online store features.
+Upgrade to an Unlimited ($18 a month), Pro ($23 a month), or VIP ($39 a month) subscription for more server resources and additional tools and resources.
+Or, go for one of the three Business and ecommerce plans (from $23 to $49 a month) for access to even more business and online store features.

 This is probably Weebly’s largest selling point, with much of the company’s website dedicated to online store creation.
 A large percentage of the available designs include some sort of online store, which means that getting started can be as easy as adding your content and hitting the publish button.